 After the pulp has been removed the dentist will coat the area with topical antibiotics to ensure the infection is eliminated and to prevent reinfection.
 The dentist will also fill and seal the tooth after cleaning the canals and disinfecting them.
 A rubber-like material called gutta-percha will be used for filling and sealing the tooth.
 You may also be prescribed oral antibiotics to prevent infections.

-The procedure will be completed by placing a temporary filling in a small opening on the top of the tooth with a temporary filling material.
+The procedure will be completed by placing a temporary dental filling in a small opening on the top of the tooth with a temporary filling material.
 The sealant helps to prevent the canals from damages by saliva.

 At the numbing medication wears off you will feel some soreness around the tooth and gums along with some swelling.
 Over-the-counter pain medications are sufficient to deal with this issue but if the problem continues should be scheduling an emergency root canal appointment with your dentist.